Schema Markup Example

 How 42nd Street Builds Offers That Sell Before You Show Up

-At 42nd Street, we engineer Grand Slam Offers for home services companies and category-leading SMBs across Tennessee and Florida — then we wrap them in the SEO, AI Search Visibility, and outbound that put them in front of the right buyers.
+At 42nd Street, we engineer Grand Slam Offers for home services companies and category-leading SMBs across East Tennessee, with Alcoa and the rest of Blount County squarely in our backyard, then we wrap them in the SEO, AI Search Visibility, and outbound that put them in front of the right buyers.
 We sharpen the offer, build the guarantee, stack the value, and load the whole thing into GoHighLevel so it presents consistently on every lead.
+Our Alcoa SEO team makes sure those offers actually get found.
 If you close well once you're in front of people, an irresistible offer means you're closing warmer prospects who already understand why you're worth more.
 Book a 20-minute offer audit and we'll score your current offer on the Value Equation live on the call.